woshilaiceshide/scala-web-repl/README.md

 	bashScriptExtraDefines += """addJava "-javaagent:${lib_dir}/woshilaiceshide.scala-web-repl-1.0-SNAPSHOT.jar""""
 	bashScriptExtraDefines += """addJava "-Dwrepl.listen.address=0.0.0.0""""
-	bashScriptExtraDefines += """addJava "-Dwrepl.listen.port=8181""""
+	bashScriptExtraDefines += """addJava "-Dwrepl.listen.port=8484""""

+Note:
-Note that if `'wrepl.listen.address'` is not specified, it will be `'0.0.0.0'`, and `'wrepl.listen.port'` defaults to `'8484'`.
+*If `'wrepl.listen.address'` is not specified, it will be `'0.0.0.0'`, and `'wrepl.listen.port'` defaults to `'8484'`.
+*if it used as a java agent, you can not bind parameters to repl, SO, just keep the objects you want to manipulate in the web repl in some `'Scala Objects'` or `'static fields of some Java Objects'`.

 ## How to Manipulate It?
 After started, browse http://${host}:${port}/asset/wrepl.html .
 Type scala expressions in the terminal, which will be executed in the remote jvm.